11 Underrated LGBT Movies You Shouldn't Miss

 The best part of the 90s - teenage rebellion and irrational desire

 Gregg Araki’s indie VHS era is still a classic, fresh as ever even 30 years after its release.
 This reckless, all-hating, breakthrough work pushes boundaries and tells us everything we thought we knew about young people.
-You can clearly see Araki’s influence in nearly every rebellious teenage-revolved TV show and movie of today.
+You can clearly see Araki’s influence in nearly every rebellious teenage-revolved and queer TV shows and movies of today.
 The director’s view on gender is exploratory, and teenagers striving for a better life don’t care about perceived limits when it comes to self-search.
 The male characters have a full face of makeup on, and the females are dressed hyper sexually.
-Polygamy, sexual freedom, hatred for morals, and boredom – the characters can be whatever they want to be, except for one thing: what adults expect them to be.
-Araki’s work shows that there isn’t much logic behind our actions when we’re young: we’re impulsive and need everything at once.
+Polygamy, sexual freedom, hatred for morals, and boredom — the characters can be whatever they want to be, except for one thing: what adults expect them to be.
+Araki’s queer movies about youth and rebellion show that there isn’t much logic behind our actions when we’re young: we’re impulsive and need everything at once.
 The portrayal of queerness in the films is just another way to challenge the tedious, mere mortals’ norms.

 Flaming Creatures (1963) Jack Smith